kinghuthman/budgetApp/README.md

 Use parseFloat( ) to convert the value returned as a string into a number.

-If statement to prevent false inputs.
+If statement to prevent false inputs

+---

+---

+REUSABLE FUNCTIONS / SUM ELEMENTS OF ARRAY WITH FOREACH

+---